-Discussions with stakeholders and City staff revealed a number of potential developments which might influence parking demand in Downtown Lawrence.
-The list of projects, provided in Table 10, shows that the first development, construction of a grocery store and residential units in the 700 block of New Hampshire, could be completed as early as 2019.
+Discussions with stakeholders and City staff revealed a number of potential developments which will likely influence parking demand in Downtown Lawrence.
+The list of projects, provided in Table 10, shows that the first development, construction of a 74-bed residential building at 800 New Hampshire, is currently under construction and set to be completed in 2017.